Institutions and Museums

 Books and E-Books

-100 Greatest African Americans: A Biographical Encylopedia by Molefi Kete Asante
+100 Greatest African Americans: A Biographical Encyclopedia by Molefi Kete Asante

 Black Stars: African American Women Scientists & Inventors by Otha Richard Sullivan.
 Audience: children